How To Find Cheap Flights (+ Practical Tips)

 And this isn’t even going into the borderline-scammy practices intended to squeeze you for money.

-Long story short – only book through a 3rd party reseller if it’s a discount big enough to be worth the potential hassle.
+Long story short – only book through a 3rd party reseller if it’s a discount big enough to be worth the potential hassle and you need a bare-bones flight.

 Pay in the currency of the country of departure